stevenireeves/GP_upsamp/README.md

-# GP_upsamp
-Gaussian Process Upsampling method for Grayscale Images.
+# Gaussian Process Upsampling method for Grayscale Document Images.

 This is the implementation for the method outlined in the paper "A Gaussian Process Based Alogirthm to Upsample Document Images for Optical Character Recognition" by Steven I Reeves et al.